gechtech/Group31/README.md

-# PDAT — Phishing Detection and Analysis Tool (Minimal Developer Edition)
+# PDAT — Phishing Detection and Analysis Tool

 This package contains a lightweight, developer-friendly PDAT skeleton with a simple Flask backend and a React frontend (single-page).
 It's designed to be easy to run locally for testing and development.